Discord-Oxygen/Discord-Console-hacks/README.md

 <br>

-### E-mail address & phone number verification bypass.
+### E-mail Address & Phone Number Verification Bypass

 Bypasses e-mail address and phone number verification in servers.
 This does not let you send messages, but you can connect and talk in voice channels.